 Q: Can I link YouTube or Vimeo videos for my media submission?

 Q: I’m applying for financial aid but do not yet have a proof of income document.
 What should I do?

 A: Please upload a placeholder document indicating that you will provide necessary documentation when available.
-When you receive your tax forms, you can email them to the Festival and we will add them to your application.
+When you receive your tax forms, please email them to Grace Bell at firstname.lastname@example.org and she will add them to your application.

 Q: I applied for both sessions, but if admitted, can only attend one or the other.
 Possible?

 A: Yes.
 If you are admitted for both sessions, you may accept both, or accept one and decline the other.